metric-space/vmap_for_batch_norm/README.md

 ## What is this?

-TLDR; Jax's vmap that forces you to think about map over the batch dimension would at first sight seem to run up against a wall when it comes to **Batch norm**.
+TLDR; Jax's vmap that forces you to think about map over the batch dimension would at first sight seems to run up against a wall when it comes to **Batch norm**.
 The wall is an illusion.
 I was fooled.
 And here's my attempt to show that the wall isn't there